Conjuam/dotfiles/README.md

-# .dotfiles
+# dotfiles
-My .dotfiles for Configs.
+My dotfiles for Configs.

 Within this repo are dotfiles for all programs where they have been modified from their defaults.
 These include: